Bobby Cannavale, At Home On Broadway

 Bobby Cannavale may have acted in film and on television, but at heart, he's a theater guy.
 Always has been, always will be.

-Last season he starred as Gyp Rosetti on the HBO series Boardwalk Empire.
-He's currently on Broadway opposite Al Pacino in David Mamet's Glengarry Glen Ross -- but the stage has been his calling since he was a kid growing up in Union City, N.J.
+He plays a prominent role in the third season of HBO's Boardwalk Empire, out on DVD on Tuesday, and stars in Woody Allen's latest film, Blue Jasmine.
+On Broadway, he played opposite Al Pacino in David Mamet's Glengarry Glen Ross.
+He says the stage has been his calling since he was a kid growing up in Union City, N.J.

 That's where he discovered the theater directory yearbook at his local library.
 That yearbook led him to the classics, from A Streetcar Named Desire to Death of a Salesman, and while he may not have necessarily understood what was happening when Stanley was yelling at Stella, something about the plots and characters of these plays resonated.